Actinic Keratoses Removal Treatment Using Non-Invasive Cryopen Therapy.

 Alcohol can impair the body’s ability to repair DNA damage caused by UV radiation, leading to an increased vulnerability to AK.

-Individuals with a family history of AK Islington are at a higher risk of developing the condition.
+Individuals with a family history of AK Oxfordshire are at a higher risk of developing the condition.

-Several genetic polymorphisms have been identified to contribute to the susceptibility of AK development.
+Several genetic polymorphisms have been identified as contributing to AK susceptibility.

 Genetic factors play a role in how the skin responds to UV radiation and repairs DNA damage.